giobbu/Geo-Kafka-SparkStreaming/README.md

 where 'containerIP' is the IP of th container (127.0.0.1 on Linux).
 Password is 'guest'.

-### Start services
+## Start services

 Once run, you are logged in as root in the container.
-Run the startup_script.sh (in /usr/bin) to start
+Run the startup_script.sh to start

 * SSH server.
 You can connect to the container using user 'guest' and password 'guest'
 * Zookeeper server